About us

 Publications

 2009 “The Lure of Local SETI: Fifty years of Field Experiments”.
-For Acta Astronautica,
+For Acta Astronautica, journal of the International Academy of Astronautics (avail.
+1 Feb.
+2010):

 2008 “Premier colloque international de l’académie internationale d’astronautique sur la recherche de signatures de vie”.
 Article for the French magazine Ufomania, numero 58.